smucsclub/hacksmu/index.md

   ],
   [
     "What can I make?",
     "Build whatever you want!
-We will have workshops and mentors to help you build and present websites, mobile apps, VR games, sign-language translating gloves, and more!"
+We will have workshops and mentors to help you build and present Websites, Mobile Apps, VR Games, Hardware Hacks, and more!"
   ],
   [
     "Code of Conduct",